brunoton/return-to-consciousness/complete-essay-v2.md

 ## Part I: Philosophical Challenges {#part-i-challenges}

 *This section examines the fundamental problems that resist solution within materialist frameworks: the hard problem of consciousness, quantum mechanics' measurement problem, fine-tuning puzzles, emergence challenges, and the integration crisis between scientific and experiential worldviews.
 These aren't mere puzzles awaiting better theories but may indicate fundamental limitations in matter-first thinking.
-For extensive empirical evidence that supports consciousness-first alternatives to these challenges, see [Appendix II](#appendix-ii-anomalies).*
+For extensive empirical evidence that supports consciousness-first alternatives to these challenges, see [Appendix I](#appendix-i-anomalies).*

 ### The Cracks in the Materialist Foundation